 This section discusses the Staff SOMs Proposal and party comments.
 We start by reviewing Staff's proposed SOMs' assessment and reporting requirements and party comments on these topics.
-We adopt Staff's proposed SOMs' assessment and reporting requirements in full.
+We adopt Staff's proposed SOMs' assessment and reporting requirements in full, with the exception that we require PG&E to report its SOMs semi-annually (every six months) instead of annually.
 We also commit to one independent third-party audit of PG&E's SOMs data collection and reporting methodologies in the next three years.